 BFA, Colorado State University, Department of Art & Art History

-Qualitative inquiry, creative inquiry, arts informed research, fibers and sculpture, feminism(s), posthuman and poststructural theories
+Qualitative and creative inquiry, arts informed research, craft, feminism, ecological and social justice

 • Ward, A. (2021).
 Visualizing data to engage intra-active art: Unsettling gender roles and promoting educational responsibility.
 Journal of Social Theory in Art Education, 41, 66-81. https://scholarscompass.vcu.edu/jstae/vol41/iss1/6/